Tanishka101/Titanic-Survival-Prediction/README.md

 # Titanic-Survival-Prediction

-This project uses machine learning to predict which passengers survived the Titanic disaster.
-It showcases a full data science workflow from data cleaning to model evaluation.
+This project uses machine learning to predict which Titanic passengers survived.
+It includes all steps of a data science process, from cleaning the data to evaluating the model.

 # 🎯 Objective